35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 description: Mayor agrees to cut affordable housing to 9%
 date: 2026-03-14T12:04:04.204Z
 ---
-London Mayor Sadiq Khan has approved a reduction of affordable housing from 35% to 9% on the Canada Water development.
+London Mayor Sadiq Khan has approved the reduction of affordable housing from 35% to 9% on the Canada Water development.
 Developer British Land (BL) was granted planning permission to build 2,000 - 4,000 homes, plus other uses and amenities on the giant site, by Southwark Council in 2019/2020.
 This permission required 25% social rented and 10% intermediate housing, with a further possible 5%, depending on the viability of the scheme [**^1**].

 At the beginning of last year BL made a s73 application to Southwark, to reduce the affordable housing requirement to 3% (while also increasing the height and density of the scheme).
 In December 2025, BL referred the s73 application to the Mayor in December 2025, for his determination, taking the decision out of Southwark's hands.
 The application was heard and approved by Deputy Mayor Jules Pipe (acting on the Mayor's behalf) [on 27 March](https://webcasts.london.gov.uk/Mayoral/Event/Index/389f7074-88e3-46b0-ae1c-6c4032abfddd), after representations from GLA officers, Southwark Council, objectors and British Land.